IPS & FM&EErrata

 On page 115: (Chapter 5)

-The title given for Experiment 5.1 is incorrect.
-It should be "Fractional Distillation."
+The heading for Experiment 5.1 should be "Fractional Distillation."

 On page 371: (Chapter 16)